aiden/rpc_ts/README.md

 3. The very rigid IDL type system fights against, rather than helps, the manually-typed constructs and tends to [contaminate more and more of the code base](http://reasonablypolymorphic.com/blog/protos-are-wrong/).
 This is especially saddening with regards to TypeScript and its well-crafted system of [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).

-We believe that `ts-rpc` fills an important gap in the RPC ecosystem: it provides a hassle-free way to define APIs in an expressive language, TypeScript, so that we can build isomorphic applications faster.
+We believe that `rpc_ts` fills an important gap in the RPC ecosystem: it provides a hassle-free way to define APIs in an expressive language, TypeScript, so that we can build isomorphic applications faster.

 ## The protocol